kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 Ignore the error.
 It only indicates that an attempt was made to create the nginx Headless Service even though that Service already exists.

-Examine the output in the standard output stream of the first terminal.
+Examine the output of the `kubectl get` command running in the first terminal.

 ```shell
 kubectl get pods -w -l app=nginx